LPHTony/ENGG1340Marker.sh/README.md

 A simple shell script using for checking the sample test cases of the ENGG1340 assignments.

-This script will keep updating according to unannounced assignment in future or anything I would like to try later. (e.g. support of makefile)
+This script will keep updating according to unannounced assignment in future or anything I would like to try later. (e.g. support of makefile or multiple cpp files)

 ## Directory example:
 The root directory of the script is based on **Code templates and sample test cases.zip**.